buildit/gravity-particles/README.md

 ```sh
 npm run commit
 ```
-(Alternatively, you can also run `npx git-cz`, which does the same thing)

 Note, we also use a git pre-commit hook (which is setup automatically when you run `npm install`) to lint new commit messages and enforce the correct formatting.
 Our CI also checks commit messages in a PR.